tower-rs/tower-http/README.md

 - `SetResponseHeader`: Set a header on the response.
 - `SetSensitiveRequestHeader`: Marks a given request header as [sensitive].
 - `SetSensitiveResponseHeader`: Marks a given response header as [sensitive].
-- `SetSensitiveeHeader`: Mark a header as [sensitive] on both requests and responses.

 Middlewares uses the [`http`] crate as the HTTP interface so they're compatible with any library or framework that also uses [`http`].
 For example hyper and actix.